-Residency requirements for governmental employees are found throughout Michigan in municipal charters, bylaws and personnel policies, and bargaining agreements between governments and their employees.
-Although the requirements vary in their specific restrictions and provisions, all serve to compel the employees to reside in a particular geographic area in order to obtain or maintain employment with the particular governmental unit.
-Some people believe that such requirements unfairly infringe on what they believe is the right of the employee, as a citizen, to determine where he or she will live.
-It has been proposed, therefore, that provision be made in State statute to prohibit the imposition of residency requirements on public employees.
+Strict residency requirements for governmental employees are found throughout Michigan in municipal charters, bylaws, and personnel policies, and in bargaining agreements between governmental units and their employees.
+Although the requirements may vary in their specific restrictions and provisions, all serve to compel the employees to reside in or near a particular governmental unit in order to obtain or maintain employment with that governmental unit.
+Some people believe that these requirements unfairly infringe on what they believe is the right of the employee, as a citizen, to determine where he or she will live.
+It was proposed, therefore, that a State statute should prohibit the imposition of strict residency requirements on public employees, but allow local units of government to continue to require residency within a certain proximity.